 2017-20 Action 9 has been slightly modified to ensure that these site allocations are principally directed toward unduplicated students.

 2017-20 Action 10 has been modified to include on-line blended learning and credit recovery.
-This action was previously Action 12.

 2017-20 Metrics have been revised to align with current goals, actions and the CA Data Dashboard.

 Priority 8 was added.